 I do, however, disagree with this point of view because it focuses on the immediate rather than strategic.

-Let’s starts with the first company: The one that is cutting costs and laying off people.
+Let’s start with the first company: The one that is cutting costs and laying off people.
 Sure, this is far from an ideal time to be investing a serious budget into anything, but here is the thing.
 Unless you as a business are shutting completely, retaining your A-players, your business-critical staff, should be a priority.
 Without them, your business goes out of business.

 - How you treat them